 1. Kuirau Park

-Kuirau Park is a free to enter geothermal park located adjacent to Base Rotorua.
+Kuirau Park is a free to enter geothermal park located right next to Base Rotorua.
 Explore the mud pools and bubbling lakes, you can even soak your feet in the free foot pools which are often lovely and warm.
 If that's not your thing you might enjoy the local flea market every Saturday morning.

 Kuirau Park is a great place to relax, have a picnic and enjoy the surroundings.